RedHatInsights/insights-core/docs/api.rst

 To return a rule "hit", return the result of ``make_response``:

-.. autofunction:: falafel.core.plugins.make_response
+.. autofunction:: insights.core.plugins.make_response
    :noindex:

 To return system metadata, return the result of ``make_metadata``:

-.. autofunction:: falafel.core.plugins.make_metadata
+.. autofunction:: insights.core.plugins.make_metadata
    :noindex: